Blog

 Overview of Async and Await in C#

 .NET introduced the Task Parallel Library in .NET 4 to write multithreaded and parallel code.
 The main goal of the TPL is to make developers more productive by simplifying the process of adding parallelism and concurrency to applications.
-By using the Task Parallel Library you can maximize the performance of your code while focusing on the work that your program is designed to accomplish without handling all the things that comes with asynchronous and parallelism code like the partitioning of the work, the state management or the continuation.
+By using the Task Parallel Library you can maximize the performance of your code while focusing on the work that your program is designed to accomplish, without having to handle all the things that come with asynchronous and parallel code, like the partitioning of the work, the state management or the continuation.

-In this article we will cover what the TPL is and does, what are the advantages of the Await and Async keywords and what are the tradeoffs of this because all code is not a good candidate for parallelization.
-We saw a lot of "Make all async" recently in companies but it's often a mistake.
+In this article we will cover what the TPL is and does, what the advantages of the Await and Async keywords are and what the tradeoffs are, because not all code is a good candidate for parallelization.
+We have seen a lot of "make everything async" in companies recently but it's often a mistake.

-Like I just said, the Task Parallel Library allows you to ask for some code to run on a separated thread.
-For example this code creates and launches a Task on a separated thread, even if nothing is executed:
+Like I just said, the Task Parallel Library allows you to ask for some code to run on a separate thread.
+For example, this code creates and launches a Task on a separate thread, even if nothing is executed:

 Task.Run(() => { });

-A Task distributes a work to a different thread.
-Be careful because unlike when your are handling the threads yourself, with the TPL the threads can be reused so be very careful with objects that could be shared between executions like static data, or just don't use it.
+A Task distributes work to a different thread.
+Be careful because, unlike when you are handling the threads yourself, with the TPL the threads can be reused, so be very careful with objects that could be shared between executions like static data, or just don't use them.

-The TPL also provides a lot of features like the possibility to subscribe to when the work is completed (this is know as something called "continuation"):
+The TPL also provides a lot of features like the possibility to subscribe to when the work is completed (this is known as "continuation"):

 Task<string>.Run(() =>